 - Since electronic debiting makes managing several payments at one time easier, and some lenders offer an interest rate discount for ACH electronic payment, keeping all of your loans with one lender is less of a consideration than it was in the past.
 You’ll want to review all loan programs from year to year in order to take advantage of the best interest rates and repayment incentives available due to the fact that rates and terms of loan programs generally change annually.

 - There is no penalty for early repayment of a student loan.
 You can accelerate the repayment of any loan simply by paying more than the required monthly payment.
 You can always choose to make a higher monthly payment without changing your repayment schedule.
 This approach gives you more flexibility in that you can pay the monthly standard amount one month while the next month making a higher payment as you are able.

 What if I need more help?

 If you have questions about loan options, the application procedure, or anything else related to loan selection, please contact us!

 J.D. students can contact J.D.
 Student Financial Services with questions.

 LL.M. and S.J.D. students can contact the Graduate Program Financial Aid Office with questions.

-While the information we provide here and on the Preferred Lender List is intended help you make your borrowing decisions, under the Student Loan Code of Conduct we cannot tell you which loan program you should choose.
+While the information we provide here and on the Preferred Lender List is intended to help you make an informed borrowing decision, under the Student Loan Code of Conduct we cannot tell you which loan program you should choose.
 You are not required to borrow from the lenders on the Preferred Lender List, and you may choose to borrow from any student loan source.